Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script which displays the third line of the file iacta
+script which writes into a specific file the results of the command ls -la